MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/system-insights/data-sources.md

 This topic describes the data sources that you can choose when registering a new capability.

 ## Data sources
-When writing a new capability, you identify the specific data sources to collect.
+When writing a new capability, you must identify the specific data sources to collect for each capability.
 The data sources that you specify will be collected and persisted directly on your machine, and you can choose from three types of data sources:

-#### Performance counters
+- **Performance counters**:
-Specify the counter path, name, and instances, and System Insights collects the relevant data reported by these performance counters.
+    - Specify the counter path, name, and instances, and System Insights collects the relevant data reported by these performance counters.

-#### System events
+- **System events**:
-Specify the channel name and event ID, and System Insights will record how many times that event has occurred.
+    - Specify the channel name and event ID, and System Insights will record how many times that event has occurred.

-#### Well-known series
+- **Well-known series**
-System Insights collects some basic information on your machine for a few well-defined objects.
+    - System Insights collects some basic information on your machine for a few, well-defined resources.
 These series are used for the default capabilities, but they can also be used by any custom capability.
-These series collect the following information:
+These collect the following information:

         - **PhysicalDisk**:
-    - Guid
+            - *Properties*: Guid
-    - Size
+            - *Data*: Size
         - **Volume**:
-    - UniqueId
-    - DriveLetter
-    - FileSystemLabel
-    - TotalSize
-    - UsedSize
+            - *Properties*: UniqueId, Drive Letter, File System Label, Size
-    - FreeSize
+            - **Data**: Used Size
         - **Network**:
-    - Guid
-    - Name
-    - MaxSpeed
-    - Bytes Recieved/sec
-    - Bytes Sent/sec
+            - *Properties*: Guid, Name, Max Speed
-    - Bytes Total/sec
+            - *Data*: Bytes Received/sec, Bytes Sent/sec, Bytes Total/sec
         - **CPU**:
+            - *Properties*: -
-    - \Processor(_Total)\\% Processor Time
+            - *Data*: \Processor(_Total)\\% Processor Time

-Choose one of these four well-known series, and System Insights will return all data collected by those series.
+    - Choose one of these four well-known series, and System Insights will return all data collected by those series.

 ## Retention timelines and collection intervals